mitotic/slidoc/README.md

 is saved in the persistent local storage of the browser, using the filename as the key.
 It is enabled by the option:

-    --pace=pace_strict,delay_sec,try_count,try_delay,revision,prereqs
+    --pace=pace_level,delay_sec,try_count,try_delay

-* `pace_strict` if non-zero, implies that document may only be viewed as a slideshow.
-If zero, switching to scrolling view is allowed.
+* `pace_level` if non-zero, implies that document is to be viewed in in an incremental fashion, as a slideshow, until the last slide is reached.
+(If less than two, switching to scrolling view is permitted.)

 * `delay_sec` if non-zero, forces a minimum delay between slides

-* `try_count` if non-zero, forces each question to be attempted at least this many times (except for multiple-choice, where only one attempt is forced).
+* `try_count` if non-zero, forces each question to be attempted at least this many times (except for multiple-choice, where only one attempt is required).

 * `try_delay` if non-zero, forces a wait after an incorrect attempt.

-* `revision` if not a null string, updates the session, discarding old revisions.

-* `prereqs` optional colon-separated string of prerequisite session names (to be completed before this paced session can be attempted).

 The Notes portion of a question slide is hidden until a correct response is received or all tries are exhausted.